 No matter the method you choose to use essential oils, dilution is key.
 You should NEVER apply an essential oil to your skin, neat (alone, without a carrier oil to dilute it).
 Some essential oils can cause irritation to the skin if not highly diluted.
 These “hot oils”, (oils that produce some sort of warming or burning sensation when applied to the skin) such as cinnamon, peppermint, marjoram, clove, nutmeg, black pepper, etc. should be highly diluted to prevent irritation on the skin.

-There is also quite a bit of erroneous information across the internet about the use of much gentler essential oils, lavender and tea tree, neat.
+There is also quite a bit of erroneous information across the internet about the use of much gentler essential oils such as lavender and tea tree, being used neat.
 By using just one drop of ANY essential oil neat, you could develop a permanent sensitization to that essential oil.
 According to Marge Clarke, in her book “Essential Oils and Aromatics”

 “One of my mentors reminds me ‘sensitization is forever.’
 And I know she is right.
 Years ago I read the books saying that lavender oil could be used neat (undiluted).
 I very unwisely used undiluted lavender on broke skin, and consequently set up a sensitivity reaction.
 Today, almost two decades later, if I come in contacts with lavender in any form, I will immediately start a new round of contact dermatitis that can take months to heal.”